meltoner/agrofelis/components/vehicle-steering/readme.md

 The total cost to manufacture the Agrofelis steering structural and actuators components, excluding shipping and assembly costs, amounts to approximately **101** euros.

-The total cost for fabricating the Agrofelis steering structural, actuators, and electronics components totals approximately **136** euros.
+The combined total cost for fabricating the Agrofelis steering structural, actuators, and electronics components is approximately **132** euros.

 ## Steering Driver Software